-The best wireless routers protect your bandwidth by locking down outside access to your data by encrypting wireless data transfers.
+To help protect you and your personal information, the best wireless routers protect your bandwidth by locking down outside access to your data by encrypting wireless data transfers.
 Wi-Fi routers include firewalls based on Stateful Packet Inspection (SPI) or Network Address Translation (NAT) technology, or both.
 SPI detects traffic patterns that appear to be from hackers.
 NAT hides all of the devices on your wireless network behind a single IP address.

 Wi-Fi Protected Access (WPA/WPA2) encrypts communication sessions.
 WPA and WPA2 are better than the previous method, Wired Equivalent Privacy (WEP).
 Most vendors continue to offer WEP in order to support previous-generation Wi-Fi clients that can’t use WPA or WPA2.
 Parental controls and guest access features are available on some, but not all, home routers.
-For telecommuters who use personal internet accounts from home to access a Virtual Private Network at work, there are home wireless products that support VPN pass through.
+For telecommuters who use personal internet accounts from home to access a Virtual Private Network at work, there are home wireless products that support VPN pass-through.

 Ease of Use

-Help and Support
+Help & Support